 TRS-Care is the group retiree health benefits program administered by TRS.
 TRS retirees who are not eligible for ERS, UT, or Texas A&M system health benefit coverage may be eligible for TRS-Care.
-259,000 retirees and their dependents participate in this plan.
+230,000 retirees and their dependents participate in this plan.
 TRS-Care is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
 Funding sources include retiree premiums, state funding, and school district and active personnel contributions.
-In 2015, the Legislature provided \$768 million in supplemental funding to keep the program solvent for the biennium; however, the program faces a shortfall of over \$1.5 billion for the next biennium.
+In 2017, the Legislature provided \$700 million in supplemental funding and drastically altered the benefit structure to keep the program solvent for the biennium; however, the program still faces a shortfall for the next biennium.